symfony/symfony-docs/cookbook/assetic/php.rst

 * If you want to simplify application deployment.

-In this article, you'll learn how to combine and minimize CSS and JavaScript files and how to compile Sass files using PHP only libraries with Assetic.
+In this article, you'll learn how to combine and minimize CSS and JavaScript files and how to compile Sass files using PHP-only libraries with Assetic.

 Installing the Third-Party Compression Libraries
 ------------------------------------------------